Mohamed-niazy/my_fisrt_repo/readme.txt

 welcome t my first repo
 Learning Git is going well so far. teh
-I added this line in the update-readme branch.
+I gfgejs this line in the update-readme branch.